Jersey Shore's Mike The Situation Sorrentino Is Engaged to Lauren Pesce

 We've got a romantic situation on our hands!

-E!
-News has learned Mike "The Situation" Sorrentino and his longtime girlfriend Lauren Pesce are engaged.
+Mike "The Situation" Sorrentino and his longtime girlfriend Lauren Pesce are engaged, his rep confirms to E!
+News.

-Lauren confirmed the news on Instagram with the caption "current situation" and an engagement ring emoji.
+Lauren also announced the news on Instagram with the caption "current situation" and an engagement ring emoji.

 Mike added, "GYM TAN WE'RE ENGAGED!!
 THE FUTURE MR & MRS SITUATION."